 [Section 81AA inserted: No. 15 of 1993 s.
 24; amended: No. 79 of 1995 s.
 20; No. 20 of 2002 s.
 113(2) and 182; No. 34 of 2004 s.
 251; No. 36 of 2006 s.
 68; No. 53 of 2011 s.
-29 and 42.]
+29 and 42; No. 30 of 2021 s.
+75(1).]

 81B.
 Industrial magistrate’s courts, constitution of

-(1) An industrial magistrate’s court shall be constituted by an industrial magistrate.
+(1) An industrial magistrate’s court is constituted by an industrial magistrate.

 (2) The Governor may, on the recommendation of the Chief Magistrate, appoint a person holding office as a magistrate to be an industrial magistrate.

+(2A) The Governor may appoint a commissioner who meets the qualifications referred to in the Magistrates Court Act 2004 Schedule 1 clause 2 (a qualified commissioner) to be an industrial magistrate.

-(3) An industrial magistrate ceases to hold office as such when —
+(3) An industrial magistrate ceases to hold office as such when the industrial magistrate —

-(a) he ceases to be a magistrate; or
+(a) ceases to be a magistrate or commissioner; or

-(b) he resigns his office as industrial magistrate by writing delivered to the Governor.
+(b) in the case of a person appointed under subsection (2), resigns from office as industrial magistrate by writing delivered to the Governor.

-(4) When an industrial magistrate is, or is expected to be, for any reason unable to perform the functions of his office, the Governor may, on the recommendation of the Chief Magistrate, appoint a person holding office as a magistrate to act in the office of the industrial magistrate for the period, or the remainder of the period, as the case requires, during which the industrial magistrate is, or is expected to be, so unable.
+(4) When an industrial magistrate is, or is expected to be, for any reason unable to perform the functions of office, the Governor may appoint a person holding office as a magistrate or a qualified commissioner to act in the office of the industrial magistrate for the period, or the remainder of the period, as the case requires, during which the industrial magistrate is, or is expected to be, so unable.

+(4A) Subsections (2) and (2A) apply, with the necessary modifications, to an appointment of an acting industrial magistrate.

-(5) An industrial magistrate or acting industrial magistrate shall, if the industrial magistrate’s court constituted by him has not completed the hearing and determination of any application when he ceases to be an industrial magistrate or acting industrial magistrate, as the case requires, be deemed notwithstanding that cessation to continue to hold office as an industrial magistrate or acting industrial magistrate until that hearing and determination are completed.
+(5) If an industrial magistrate’s court constituted by an industrial magistrate or acting industrial magistrate has not completed the hearing and determination of any application when the magistrate ceases to be an industrial magistrate or acting industrial magistrate, as the case requires, the magistrate is, despite the cessation, taken to continue to hold office as an industrial magistrate or acting industrial magistrate until that hearing and determination are completed.

 (6) In this section —